 It’s of great importance to get shipping rates and methods set up correctly before your new store officially goes live.
 Otherwise, you will have to face undesired situations, for example, asking customers to pay more because you didn’t charge them enough to cover the shipping cost, or, having to refund because you’ve overcharged them.

-Now, let’s follow the steps below to set up your shipping:
+Then to start, let’s follow the steps below to set up your shipping:

 - Go to Settings -> Shipping, add your shipping address to get an accurate shipping rates based on your location.